GePaSud/LoRa-LOS-Multi-Nodes-Tester/README.md

 ### 4. Uploading logos / favicon / static files

-If you want to display properly the logos and icon, upload the `data/` folder using **LittleFS Filesystem Uploader**.
+If you want to display properly the logos and icon, upload the `data/` folder using **LittleFS Filesystem Uploader** (https://github.com/earlephilhower/arduino-littlefs-upload).

 Aduino Project structure: